 The Simulink documentation refers, sometimes interchangeably, to "muxes", "vectors", and "wide signals", and all three terms appear in Simulink GUI labels and API names.
 This terminology can be confusing, because most vector signals, which are also called wide signals, are nonvirtual and hence are not muxes.
 To avoid confusion, reserve the term "mux" to refer specifically to a virtual vector.

 A mux is a virtual vector signal.
 The constituent signals of a mux retain their separate existence in every way, except visually.
 You can also combine scalar and vector signals into a nonvirtual vector signal, by using a Vector Concatenate block.
 The signal output by a Vector Concatenate block is an ordinary contiguous vector, inheriting no special properties from the fact that it was created from separate signals.

 To create a composite signal whose constituent signals retain their identities and can have different data types, use a Bus Creator block rather than a Mux block.
-For details, see Composite Signals.
+For details, see Overview of Composite Signal Techniques.
 Although you can use a Mux block to create a composite signal in some cases, MathWorks® discourages this practice.
 See Prevent Bus and Mux Mixtures for more information.

 The Signal Routing library provides two virtual blocks for implementing muxes:

 Combine several input signals into a mux (virtual vector) signal